Can I have two electric vehicle chargers at home?

 If you have a single-phase electricity supply (the most common power supply in the UK) and have two 7kW home EV chargers on one circuit, you will actually be charging at approximately 3kW to 3.6kW each rather than both at the typical 7kW.

-The equal rate splitting only occurs if your EV chargers have load balancing too, so if your chosen chargers do not have this feature, the electricity rate could actually be split unevenly, meaning one EV will charge faster than the other.
-Overall, by charging at a lower rate, your charging speed will drastically drop, meaning it will take longer than usual to fully charge.
+The equal rate splitting only occurs if your EV chargers have load balancing, too, so if your chosen chargers do not have this feature, the electricity rate could be split unevenly, meaning one EV will charge faster than the other.

 4. How often do you drive your electric car?

-The biggest perk of having multiple home electric vehicle chargers at home is, without a doubt, convenience.
 Having two chargers available at all times opens a world of electric vehicle charging possibilities.
-No longer do you have to wait at public charging points or utilise slow three-pin plug charging.
-Simply plug in and charge whenever you need – early morning hours, late nights, or during the day, whenever you want – you have the flexibility to charge on your own schedule.
-Moreover, you won’t have to wait your turn, as two chargers will always be available.
+No longer do you have to wait at public charging points or use slow three-pin plug charging.
+Simply plug in and charge whenever you need – early morning hours, late nights, or during the day, whenever you want.
+You have the flexibility to charge on your own schedule.

 But how long is your daily commute?
 How often do you go on long journeys?
 What is the typical range of your EV?
 These are the questions you need to be asking yourself.
 For example, if every EV driver in your household has a long daily commute and a smaller battery, whereby you need to charge frequently, it would be in your best interest to have more than one charger, even with the slower charging rate.